editnori/Ctakes_USD/docs/DICTIONARIES.md

 - Concept Factory: The component that builds `refsem:UmlsConcept` features for a mention (CUI/TUI/preferredText/codingScheme/etc.).
 - SAB (Source Vocabulary): UMLS source code (e.g., SNOMEDCT_US, RXNORM).
 Appears in UMLS MRCONSO.RRF as `SAB` and the source `CODE`.

-## What We Use in WSD Smoke
+## What We Use in WSD‑Enabled Runs

-The WSD smoke run uses a single dictionary per run — an offline copy of the FullClinical fast dictionary:
+Cluster runs use a single dictionary per run — an offline copy of the FullClinical fast dictionary:

 1) The runner copies your chosen dictionary XML to the run output dir and rewrites it for offline use:
    - `UmlsJdbcRareWordDictionary` → `JdbcRareWordDictionary` (uses HSQL files)